Eggs are incredibly healthy and versatile, making them a popular food for many.

 It's frequently added to commercially prepared foods because of its ability to mix and hold ingredients together.

-It's also sold in powder form in most health food stores.
+It's also sold in powder form in most health food stores and online.

 Adding 1 tablespoon (14 grams) of soy lecithin powder to your recipe can replace one egg.